convus/legacy-convus_content/README.md

 ## Testing

-There are tests are for the validity of the files.
+There are tests are for the validity of the files (this is the only reason there is a Gemfile in this repository)

 See [spec/validate_content_spec.rb](spec/validate_content_spec.rb)